groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/loadsaveoptions/_index.md

 ```

-Gets a file format to save an assembled document to. com.groupdocs.assembly.FileFormat\#UNSPECIFIED is the default.
+Gets a file format to save an assembled document to.
+[FileFormat\#UNSPECIFIED](../../com.groupdocs.assembly/fileformat\#UNSPECIFIED) is the default.

-When the value of this property is not specified, com.groupdocs.assembly.DocumentAssembler behaves as follows:
+When the value of this property is not specified, [DocumentAssembler](../../com.groupdocs.assembly/documentassembler) behaves as follows:

 \- When you specify a file path to save an assembled document, the save file format is determined upon file extension from the path.